 - Downloaded a white paper

 - Signed up for a free trial

-The great thing about using recent website activity as the way to target prospects and customers is that it allows you to send email that is both timely and relevant all in one go.
+The great thing about using recent website activity as the way to target prospects and customers is that it allows you to send an email that is both timely and relevant all in one go.

 Overall website activity